-Yes thanks to the pandemic we are going all out to support women technologists who are currently studying here in the UK or looking to start their career.
+Yes thanks to the pandemic we went all out to support women Technologists who are currently studying or looking to start their career.

-We will be filming this years’ event live from the IET in London and broadcasting to the comfort of your homes, universities or fav hangout spot.
+We filmed this years’ event live from the IET in London and broadcast live to the comfort of your homes, universities or fav hangout spot.

-Campus Media have brought together the awe inspiring Melissa Ahmed, Deborah Coughlan, Shrouk Et Attar, Seyi Akiwowo, Bianca Cefalo & Laura Fox to share their journey and offer their insights to empower you to follow your career aspirations and make a real difference in equalising the gender balance in this typically male-dominated industry.
+Campus Media brought together the awe inspiring Melissa Ahmed, Deborah Coughlan, Shrouk El-Attar, Bianca Cefalo & Seyi Akiwowo, who shared their journey’s and offered their insights to empower you to follow your career aspirations and make a real difference in equalising the gender balance in this typically male-dominated industry.

-Laura Fox will be demonstrating how to create & improve your Linkedin brand identity & successfully network with industry mentors and employers.
+Laura Fox demonstrated how to create & improve your LinkedIn brand identity & successfully network with industry mentors and employers.

-You will have your chance to ask our employer panel all of those burning questions and get their advice direct.
+Panel discussion: You had your chance to ask our employer panel your burning questions and get their advice direct.
 Check out the great advice and feedback given.

 Event Sponsor GSK are a top graduate employer with many varied roles to offer students and graduates within their tech functions.
 We heard from Sophie Biney & Nima Ahmed about these opportunities in more detail during the Careers insights session.

 Judith Reece – Vice President of Digital Development at GSK shared her journey within technology sector and her time at GSK.